-For example, using TSP funds for reprographics to print banners for the school would not be allowable as banners do not inherently contribute to closing equity and opportunity gaps for our students who are English Learners, foster youth, and/or low-income.
-However, using TSP funds for reprographics to print instructional packets may be allowable, as instructional packets can contribute to closing equity and opportunity gaps for our students who are English Learners, foster youth, and/or low-income if you have identified an instructional purpose and need for this support.
+For example, using TSP funds for reprographics to print banners for the school would not be allowable as banners do not inherently contribute to closing equity and opportunity gaps for our students identified as English Learners, Low-Income, and/or Foster Youth.
+However, using TSP funds for reprographics to print instructional packets may be allowable, as instructional packets can contribute to closing equity and opportunity gaps for our students identified as English Learners, low-Income, and/or Foster Youth if you have identified an instructional purpose and need for this support.